AHJ Immigration – Supporting Life Decisions, Not Just Applications

 What Counts as an Unreasonable Delay?

-UKVI publishes standard processing targets for each visa category — for example, 12 weeks for most spouse visas from outside the UK and 8 weeks for extensions inside the UK.
+UKVI publishes standard processing targets for each visa category, for example, 12 weeks for most spouse visas from outside the UK and 8 weeks for extensions inside the UK.

 When your application remains pending long after these timeframes, and there’s no clear reason, it may qualify as an unreasonable administrative delay.

 In immigration law, a delay can be legally challenged through Judicial Review (JR) when it breaches the principle of “reasonable time”.
+Under Administrative Court guidance, most immigration delays beyond six months with no valid justification are considered excessive.

 “The Home Office has a duty to decide applications within a reasonable time.
 When a delay causes hardship or separation, a Pre-Action Protocol letter can often prompt faster action.”